lancevo/smartform/README.md

 ## required

 To ensure the field is required.
-Class **.required** is added to the wrapper when the field's value is empty or has only spaces
+Class **.required** is added to the wrapper or parent element, which is <label> in this case,  when the field's value is empty or has only spaces

 ```html
 <label>